 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City of Warsaw now offers access to public meetings through live streaming and on-demand archives.
 Residents can now access city meetings from the comfort of their own home or while on the go using a mobile device.

-Coverage now includes Board of Public Works and Safety, Common Council, Redevelopment Commission, Plan Commission, and Board of Zoning Appeals meetings.
+Coverage now includes Board of Public Works and Safety, Common Council, Redevelopment Commission, Plan Commission, Board of Zoning Appeals, Warsaw-Wayne Fire Territory, Warsaw Parks & Recreation Board, Aviation Board, and Traffic Safety Commission meetings.
 Each of these meetings will be broadcast live online on the City’s website and YouTube Live.
 Coverage will be expanded to include all city boards and commissions throughout the remainder of this year.

 To watch a city meeting, visit warsaw.in.gov/watchcitymeetings, or visit the City’s homepage, and click on the “Watch City Meetings” button just below the search bar.
 You may also subscribe to our “City of Warsaw, IN” YouTube Channel for the same live streams and on-demand videos.
 YouTube Live also offers closed captions immediately following completion of a live meeting.